aronamao/Discord-Rich-Presence-For-Maya/README.md

 This plugin will update your status on Discord depending on your scene and project.

-Currently works in Maya 2016-2020.
+Currently works in Maya 2016-2020, it is however only compiled for 2018-2020 as I don't have 2016/2017.
+If you want to use it in either one you will have to compile it yourself.
 2021 support will be added as soon as possible.

 <img width="300" alt="Discord_MYJCCDwKbt" src="https://user-images.githubusercontent.com/50831997/59538496-44474380-8efa-11e9-8716-8fa73f144de2.png">